bverc/miner-trouble/README.md

 ## How to play

-To play, either download the code and open index.html in your web browser or visit our [testing mirror](http://game.no8hacks.com).
+To play, either download the code and open index.html in your web browser or visit our [testing mirror](http://dev.no8hacks.com/miner/).

-You play as Murray the Minor who needs to navigate his way out of the mines, by solving a series on puzzles.
+You play as Murray the Miner who needs to navigate his way out of the mines, by solving a series on puzzles.
 The game uses basic controls:
 * Use left, up, right, down keys to navigate Maurray
 * Carts may be pushed around the puzzle
 * Carts may be pulled while holding A